softsysone/Actually_Useful_AI/articles/3-ways-to-code-all-frustrating/README.md

 python3 potrace_vectorize.py --colors 8 schoolsone_logo.jpeg colored_output.svg
 ```

-The generated `schoolsone_logo_color.svg` was created with the above command.
+The generated `schoolsone_logo.svg` was created with the above command and
+preserves the original logo colors.
+The older `schoolsone_logo_color.svg` file
+is kept for reference but contains the same output.